xbach/docs/trezor-faq/overview.rst

 Which operating systems and devices support TREZOR?
 ---------------------------------------------------

 There is full support in Windows, OS X (version 10.8 and higher) and Linux.
-Support for using your TREZOR with Android devices which have USB On-The-Go (aka USB Host) support is planned in a future release.
+You can also use your TREZOR with Android devices which have USB On-The-Go (aka USB Host).

 Which wallets are compatible with TREZOR hardware?
 --------------------------------------------------